 Many marketplaces have a natural “viral loop.”
 When a customer posts a project and requests a design with an offer of money, this creates content.
 Essentially this is a job listing that Google can now index, and it can be shared with other designers.

 As designers respond by uploading designs, once the project completes each of those designs become public on their own page linking to the overall project and the designer who created them.
 This also creates content for Google and bloggers which helps attract designers and new customers.

 Below are the six tips that Alec Lynch gave me for creating a great design for your startup.

 1. Attract a good designer

-To attract a good designer to your project you need to write a good brief, that’s not too long and not too short.
+To attract a good custom web design company to your project you need to write a good brief, that’s not too long and not too short.
 Really short briefs signal to designers that you don’t really care or you might not be clear what you want.
 If your brief is too long, it can imply that your work is too difficult and is going to take a designer too long.
 In a marketplace context, a designer could be more inclined to gravitate towards a project that is easier.
 If you have lots of ideas about your design, you need to find the essence and the direction you want to go in a simplified way.
 Prioritise the parts in the design that are most important to you.

 2. Pay your designer a fair price